Supplemental Nutrition Assistance Program Employment & Training (SNAP E&T)

-SNAP E&T is designed for SNAP recipients in Yellowstone County who are seeking employment.
+SNAP E&T is designed for SNAP recipients in Yellowstone and Big Horn County who are seeking employment.

 What is required of me?

-You are required to meet with your Case Manager on a weekly basis and complete 20 hours of employability activities that have been agreed upon by you and your Case Manager.
+You are required to meet with your Client Advocate on a weekly basis and complete 20 hours of employability activities that have been agreed upon by you and your Case Manager.

 Are there supportive services available?

 Yes, on a limited basis.
-Supportive services are available for participants who are in compliance with the program.
-SNAP E&T Case Managers can assist with transportation assistance, interview or work clothing, classes, and other expenses that are directly related to participation in SNAP E&T.
+Supportive services are available for clients who are in compliance with the program.
+SNAP E&T Client Advocates can assist with transportation assistance, interview or work clothing, classes, and other expenses that are directly related to participation in SNAP E&T.

-You and your Case Manager are a team.
+You and your Client Advocate are a team.
 Together you will decide what obstacles are preventing you from becoming employed.
 We will provide you with referrals and support to help you overcome those obstacles.
-Your Case Manager is aware of the resources in the community that would benefit you.
-The SNAP E&T Case Manager is your ally, and truly cares about helping you succeed in becoming self sufficient.
+Your Client Advocate is aware of the resources in the community that would benefit you.
+The SNAP E&T Client Advocate is your ally, and truly cares about helping you succeed in becoming self sufficient.

 How long can I be in the SNAP E&T program?

 SNAP E&T services will be available to you, as long as you are in compliance with the program, until you achieve employment.